 As you look at your existing communication plan, you should also see if the current tools you’re using are working for your team.
 You may have the basics, like a tool for instant messaging or sharing tasks internally.

 But internal communication goes a lot deeper than quick updates.
 Internal communications covers how all of your information moves through your company, sometimes even starting from the C-suite and moving its way to all of your employees.
-Having a comprehensive software like C2Perform can help streamline your communications for easier flow.
+Having tools like C2Perform can help streamline your communications for easier flow.

 Establishing realistic, attainable goals is critical for anything in your business.
 It’s no different with your employee communications.
 When you revamp your communication plans, everything won’t change overnight.
 So, setting S.M.A.R.T. goals can help keep everything on track and manage expectations.